(This post is part of the Crown Molding 101 series)

 Working with crown molding can be a real bear, especially when you’re dealing with inside corners.

 Follow me along in the Crown Molding 101 Series as I share the hacks I’ve accumulated over the years!
-There’s a subscribe button at the bottom of this page where you can sign up for my newsletter.
+It'll feel like climbing Mt.
+Everest with a veteran sherpa and unlimited oxygen tanks.
 Here’s what we’re going for today:

 This inside corner was a quick mockup created for the purposes of today’s post.
 It was a good exercise for me because I worked on streamlining my processes with jigs and systems designed to improve accuracy.